Flexipie/Gigi-sCopy/README.md

 # Gigi's Copy Tool (Chrome MV3)

 A minimal, robust multi-clipboard extension to save multiple text selections from any webpage and manage them in an in-page overlay.
-Zero external dependencies.
+Zero external dependencies and fully operable offline on a single machine.

 ## Features